some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-When a server of a notification service starts up (e.g. after reset), it shall send a SOME/IP-SD PublishEventgroup into the network to discover all instances interested in the events and fields offered.
+When a server of a notification service starts up (e.g. after reset), it shall send a SOME/IP-SD Offer Service into the network to discover all instances interested in the events and fields offered.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_430